yahiagaming495/shitshell/README.md

 A shell made for people who hate their lives
 -----------

 **DISCLAIMER: This shell was a hard project to do, Especially for me as a beginner.
-I asked AI to clarify to me what everything means.
-BUT AI DID NOT WRITE THE CODE.
-So of course this shell is not and will not be perfect.
-Please report bugs to the bugs section in this repo**
+This shell is not and will not be perfect.
+Please report bugs to the bugs section in this repo (Removed all the AI stuff from the previous commit to the README because i wrote the code again myself without external help or blindly copying and pasting code**

 Now with that disclaimer said, Let's clarify what this shell can and can't do